open-dynaMIX/raiseorlaunch/README.rst

       -w WORKSPACE, --workspace WORKSPACE
                             workspace to use
       -r, --scratch         use scratchpad
+      -m CON_MARK, --mark CON_MARK
-      -i, --ignore-case     ignore case when comparing
+                            con_mark to use when raising and set when launching -i, --ignore-case     ignore case when comparing
+      -l EVENT_TIME_LIMIT, --event-time-limit EVENT_TIME_LIMIT
+                            Time limit in seconds to listen to window events when using the scratchpad.
+Defaults to 2.
       -d, --debug           display debug messages
       -v, --version         show program's version number and exit